Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Borreliosis in humans from a tick bite

-Lyme disease is caused by Borrelia spirochetes.
-The phenomenon is common on all continents, so it is not so easy to avoid infection.
+Lyme disease is caused by spirochetes of the genus Borrelia.
+The phenomenon is widespread on all continents, so avoiding infection is not so easy.
 A person who has Lyme disease is not dangerous to others.
-Bacteria, along with saliva, enter the skin of a person, after a few days they begin to actively multiply.
-The danger is that from a tick bite a person can develop borreliosis, with further damage to the heart, joints and brain.
-The bacteria can live in the human body for years and gradually lead to the chronic form of the disease.
+Bacteria, along with saliva, enter the human skin, and after a few days they begin to actively multiply.
+The danger is that a person can develop borreliosis from a tick bite, with further damage to the heart, joints and brain.
+Bacteria can live in the human body for years and gradually lead to a chronic form of the disease.

 The incubation period is 30 days.
 On average, symptoms begin to manifest themselves after 2 weeks.
 In almost 70% of cases, this is redness of the skin, the so-called erythema.
-The red spot can vary in size and change.
-Ultimately, the bite will become crusty and the skin may remain pale or cyanotic.
-A red hill appears around the lesion site, all this visually resembles a donut.
-After a couple of weeks, everything disappears.
-But the danger has not passed, after a month and a half the nervous system and heart may be damaged.
+The red spot can change in size and change.
+Ultimately, the bite site becomes covered with a crust, and the skin may remain pale or become bluish.
+A red hill appears around the site of the lesion, all of which visually resembles a donut.
+After a couple of weeks everything disappears.
+But the danger has not passed; in a month and a half, damage to the nervous system and heart may occur.

 , , , ,